 Below are links to our official company policies for the sourcing of key ingredients.
 We will work with our suppliers to meet the expectations outlined in these documents.

-We are committed to complying with the California Transparency in Supply Chains Act of 2010.
+We are committed to complying with the California Transparency in Supply Chains Act of 2010, as well as the United Kingdom Modern Slavery Act.
 As part of our commitment to Good Business practices, we constantly strive to ensure our supply chains are responsibly managed.

 The Hershey Company has a long history of operating with high ethical standards and integrity.
 We have done this by balancing our strong desire for profitable growth with our commitments to our various stakeholders, including our employees, shareholders, consumers and the communities in which we operate.